tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 The required space for calibration depends on the vehicle and sensors used.
 For a normal consumer-level car, a space of `15m x 15m` should be sufficient.
 In addition to the space, the floor of the calibration space must be completely leveled, as the algorithm requires the floor to be modeled as a plane (this requirement comes from the definition of `base_link`).
-Finally, although not an absolute requirement, having walls, whiteboards, or other vertical structures where tags can be placed improves the calibration process, since it adds important reference points during the scene reconstruction process.
+Finally, although not an absolute requirement, having walls, whiteboards, or other vertical structures where (auxiliar) tags can be placed improves the calibration process, since it adds important reference points during the scene reconstruction process.

 ### Intrinsics calibration board

 Since we need the initial intrinsics for the external camera, we need a way to calibrate it.
-This package provides support for circle boards and apriltags for calibration, although the user may choose to provide the intrinsics via other means.
+This package provides support for circle boards and apriltags-based calibration, although the user may choose to provide the intrinsics directly via the UI.

 ### Calibration tags